 The white and gold color palette of my home office provides the canvas to showcase my new aged brass, frosted globe floor lamp from Lights.com Photo credit: The Design Tourist, aka, Karen LeBlanc

 Overall, I wanted to make my home office more facey or photogenic for Zoom, Skype, and other video conference calls.
-I chose a white lacquer desk to coordinate with my white lacquer cabinets and niche.
+I chose a white lacquer desk to coordinate with my white lacquer cabinets and niche, which provides the perfect workspace for my refurbished Dell Latitude 7490 laptop.
 I accented the niche with metallic gold pops of color and some greenery to add some visual interest and dimension to the white backdrop without looking cluttered.

 Happy Decorating!